 3. Hidden costs

-So as mentioned, my friends and I went to see a ping pong show at Super Pussy.
+So my friends and I went to see a ping pong show at Super Pussy.
 Ignoring how morally questionable this was of us (if I’d known more about the shows prior, I never would have attended), I expected all of the acts to be included in the ticket price.

-After paying around 300 baht to enter, we figured that all we would have to pay for inside was our drinks.
+After paying the 300 baht to enter, we figured that all we would have to pay for inside was our drinks.
 However, after each girl had performed her 5 minute trick, she would come around asking for tips, expecting a further 100 baht from each of us.
 Of course, this quickly mounts up when you’re expected to part with it every 5 minutes, and suddenly the 300 baht entry fee didn’t seem like such a good deal after all.

 Scam Rating: 3/5

 Although we were never explicitly lied to (we were never told that the women wouldn’t ask for tips), this whole ordeal was made very awkward for us.
 We’d already paid the bar, and weren’t to know that these women were probably working solely for tips.
 Thus, when we saw their dead-behind-the-eyes expressions and defeated postures, we couldn’t help but feel bad and part with more money.

 I don’t blame the performers for this.
 I blame the club owners, who clearly don’t provide their workers with a reasonable wage, and who make a lot of money off the backs of these girls without giving much back in return.